The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 make DESIGN_CONFIG=./designs/sky130hd/ibex/config.mk
 ```

-As the flow executes, check out the ORFS directory contents and their
+As the flow executes, check out the OpenROAD-flow-scripts directory contents and their
 significance.

-ORFS can generally restart from a previous partial run.
+OpenROAD-flow-scripts can generally restart from a previous partial run.
 If you have errors which prevent restarting the flow, you may try deleting all generated files and start a fresh run.
 Errors can occur if a tool crashes or is killed while writing a file.
 The files for `sky130hd/ibex` as an example can be deleted with:

 ```
 make clean_all DESIGN_CONFIG=./designs/sky130hd/ibex/config.mk